KUL-RSDA/documentation/GEOSldas/GEOSldas_on_HPC.md

 Instead of qsub, "csh lenkf.j" can be used to run GEOSldas in an interactive session.

 **NOTE**: By default, the lenkf.j file is intentionally prohibited from running on our group node (so as to not get launched there accidentally in case the required number of processors is available).
 If you want to run it on the group node for expirimental purposes anyway, make sure to remove "#PBS -W x=excludenodes=r23i13n23" in line 24 (and make sure not to use too many cores).

+**NOTE:** Since the run needs to be executed on the same node type (skylake/broadwell) for which it has been compiled (see above), the correct nodetype needs to be specified in the resource parameters of the lenkf.j file!
+For v17.11.0, "skylake" is automatically added since this is the recommended node type to run on.

 ## Configuration file templates